Nick Pratto Player Props: Royals vs. Tigers

-Nick Pratto -- with an on-base percentage of .317 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Detroit Tigers, with Reese Olson on the mound, on June 19 at 6:40 PM ET.
+Nick Pratto -- with a slugging percentage of .286 in his past 10 games (including zero homers) -- will be in action for the Kansas City Royals against the Detroit Tigers, with Michael Lorenzen on the mound, on June 20 at 6:40 PM ET.

-He reached base in his only plate appearance in his last game against the Angels.
+He had a one-hit showing in his previous game (1-for-4) against the Tigers.

 Nick Pratto Game Info & Props vs. the Tigers